MrAntares/roBrowserLegacy/doc/Start.md

 - copy your data directory under `client/data`directory
 - copy your `clientinfo.xml` (client-server information) under `client/data` directory
 - copy your AI files under `AI` directory
-- check the `client/configs.php` if it is configured properly for your use
+- check the `client/configs.php` if it is configured properly for your use and make sure `DEBUG` is set to false
 - check the `client/.htaccess` file if the ErrorDocument option points to the `client/index.php` via the correct url.
 If you don't run roBrowser from the www root and you use remote client then you need to adjust this url (see examples in the file)

 In all `AI/*.lua` files :